I’m always looking for excellent writers for Simple Programmer.

 While we do not currently pay for guest posts on the site, we do include an opportunity for you to promote your own site and work at the end of the piece.
 That means a dofollow linkback off Simple Programmer, your own bio to market your wares, an audience of 150K+ readers to your content, and potential for future posts and opportunities to contribute to the community.

 We do not offer paid posts or link placements.

 How To Submit an Article

-To submit an article idea or apply to be a writer on Simple Programmer, please send over your concept and we’ll be in touch to see about getting you published on the site!
+To submit an article idea or apply to be a writer on Simple Programmer, please send over your concept by clicking the button below and we’ll be in touch to see about getting you published on the site!
 If you have any questions, you can email us (we do not accept submissions or queries through these email addresses – you will be directed back to the request form on this page).